issavejdani/sa-clone-project/README.md

   - [Clone an existing project](#clone-an-existing-project)
 ## Introduction

-Adding new projects to the team space is one of your primary activities as a team administrator.
+Adding new projects to the team space is one of your primary activities as a Team Admin.
 This activity requires several steps or can be error-prone and time-consuming.
 That is where the new **clone** project feature comes in handy.
 This new feature allows you to duplicate a project in fewer steps, saving you time and effort.

 You can create projects similar to the existing ones without having to configure them from scratch.
 Once you've finished cloning them, you can modify their settings.